-* * *

 Madeline Le Campe’s manse turns out to be the grandest in the entire neighborhood.
 Whether that means it’s the fanciest in all of Gateway, they don’t know, but it must surely be in the running.
 It sits majestic and palatial, perched upon a small rise, so that it seems better than the neighboring homes, as if looking down on them.
 Encircled by a wall of reddish brick ten feet tall, a wrought iron gate similar to those they’ve seen on many of the other properties provides the only break in the otherwise solid barrier.
 Here they encounter a guard nook, which is little more than a person-sized space carved into the wall just beside the gate on the Le Campe property side.

 The man who steps out is older, hair and mustache grey, face hard and lined with age, but he appears more than capable.
-Most probably a retired soldier or Town Guardsman.
+Most probably a retired soldier or peacekeeper.
 He speaks to them through the bars of the gate.

 “Business?”
 He eyes the group, looking the five adventurers up and down.
 No doubt sizing them up, pegging each for who and what they are.
-The swordarm, the barbarian, the killer, the mage, the cleric.
+The swordarm, the barbarian, the badass, the mage, the cleric.
 If he frowns at Jake’s grin and at Hamfrd’s size and obvious strength, his scowl turns wary at the sight of Scarlet’s fierce countenance.
 He reserves a look of distaste for both Mathos and Elaine.

 “We’re the Companions of Highstar,” Jake announces.
 “From Gulfside in Farport.
 And our business is with Madeline Le Campe.